japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStore.md

 Used when:

-* Physical operators with `WatermarkSupport` are requested to <<spark-sql-streaming-WatermarkSupport.md#removeKeysOlderThanWatermark, removeKeysOlderThanWatermark>>
+* Physical operators with `WatermarkSupport` are requested to [removeKeysOlderThanWatermark](WatermarkSupport.md#removeKeysOlderThanWatermark)

 * `StateManagerImplBase` is requested to `removeState`